Axion search with quantum nondemolition detection of magnons: Relative velocity of axion DM to the Earth

-The effective magnetic field induced by the axion DM given by Eq.~\eqref{axmag} is determined by the velocity of the axion clumps.
-In this appendix, we show how to estimate it.
-The relative velocity of an axion clump to the Earth can be written as
+\itou{Although we used the model of the effective magnetic field induced by the axion DM presented in~\cite{Barbieri:2016vwg,QUAX, Tober, crescini2020axion} in the main body, here we give more precise discussion about it.} The relative velocity of the axion DM to the Earth can be written as